-Two projects in Illinois that capture WTA’s approach to sustainable architecture: the Morton Arboretum Vistior Center and the DuSable Harbor Building for the Chicago Park District.
+Two projects in Illinois that capture WTA’s approach to sustainable architecture.
+That’s the Morton Arboretum Vistior Center.
+Also the DuSable Harbor Building for the Chicago Park District.